 - designing a complete technical scaling approach

 For young startups, the founders and CTOs most of the time double as recruiters who hire the future team.
-As the business grows, the CTO can collaborate with the human resource team in hiring the best-fit candidates for specific roles.
+As the business grows, the CTO can collaborate with the HR team on hiring developers for startup that are best-fit for specific roles.

 A CTO can offer advisory roles in the aspect of recruitment by: